-According to Nielsen.com, almost half a billion people still listen to radio everyday as did 50 years ago.
-Radio is by far the most consistent audio only format existing today.
-I know of radio personalities that have been on air for 30+ years.
+According to Nielsen.com, almost half a billion people still listen to radio every day as did 50 years ago and is by far the most consistent audio only format existing today.
+I know of personalities that have been on air for 30+ years.

 We all know that technology changes the way we live and communicate.
 Some for good and for others, not so good.
 Naturally we are adapters and survivalist, yet radio remains heavily a part of our daily routine.

-And you have got to love the iconic disc jockey’s who get us through each day, year after year.
-I still listen to it and most people, they can’t live without their radio.
+And you have got to love the iconic disc jockeys who get us through each day, year after year.
+I still listen to it and most people they can’t live without it.
 Do you still listen to radio?

 Read History of Radio on wikipedia.